 A change in our estimates of collectability or a delay in collection of accounts receivable could adversely affect our results of operations and liquidity.
 The estimates are based on a variety of factors, including the length of time receivables are past due, significant one-time events, contractual rights, the nature of the underlying payment denials, and historical experience.
 In the fourth quarter of 2023, we recorded aggregate amount of \$21.9 million in additional reserves for estimated uncollectible amounts associated with claims denied and appealed prior to 2023.
-The increase in reserves largely offset the accounts receivable associated with these claims.
-A delay in collecting our accounts receivable, or the non-collection of accounts receivable, including, without limitation, in connection with our transition and integration of acquired companies and the attendant movement of underlying billing and collection operations from legacy systems to future systems, could have a material negative impact on our results of operations and liquidity, and we could be required to record impairment charges on our financial statements.
+The increase in reserves largely offset the accounts receivable, including, without limitation, in connection with our transition and integration of acquired companies and the attendant movement of underlying billing and collection operations from legacy systems to future systems, could have a material negative impact on our results of operations and liquidity, and we could be required to record impairment charges on our financial statements.